Dusste/relmact/README.md

 #### What is it under the hood ?

 Elm widgets will be consumed in React application as React Custom Components that hold reference to Elm app, encapsulated by the shadowDOM that allow us to inject custom CSS (if needed).
 Data that you want to feed your component with is passed via props (actually, passed to Elm via ports).
-Since Elm is subscribed to changes via ports, even if you have, for ex: 30 seconds polling in your React app, Elm app will act upon changes and re-render according to newly received data
+Since Elm is subscribed to changes via ports, even if you have, for ex: 30 seconds polling in your React app, Elm app will act upon changes and re-render according to newly received data.

 #### How to use ?